Application Period: 30-Sep - 16-Dec

 EASL is committed to fostering the next generation of excellence in hepatology, making sure it becomes diverse, too.
 We’re looking forward to choosing the next Juan Rodés Fellows.
 Will you be one of them?

-This PhD Studentship programme is generously supported by unrestricted grants from AbbVie and Bristol-Myers Squibb.
+This PhD Studentship programme is generously supported by unrestricted grants from AbbVie, Bristol-Myers Squibb, and Gilead Sciences Europe Ltd.